Wombourne: Amenities

 The Staffordshire and Worcestershire Canal runs north–south through the western side of the village and Bratch Locks are located just to the north-west.
 Another popular local spot is the South Staffordshire Railway Walk, which follows the path of a now disused railway (it served as a goods railway prior to the 1960s and as a passenger line for a few years between the two wars).
 Wombourne Village Green is considered to resemble an archetypal 'English village', as it is in the centre of the village and opposite St Benedict's Church.
 It regularly plays host to local cricket matches.

 The main commercial area is around the village green and on the neighbouring streets.
 This contains a considerable range of small, independent shops, as well as banks, cafes and other services.
 There are also small developments of shops and services in the outlying areas of the village, particularly at Giggetty and Blakeley.

 Wombourne has a retained fire station, run by Staffordshire Fire and Rescue Service, which is currently being refurbished.
-The station houses one pumping appliance and is located on Giggetty Lane next to Wombourne Ambulance Station.
-The ambulance station was run by West Midlands Ambulance Service and was manned full-time.
-The west midlands house builder Kendrick Homes acquired the site for residential development in June 2014, it has planning permission for 9 dwellings.
+The station houses one pumping appliance and is located on Giggetty Lane next to the site of Wombourne Ambulance Station.
+The ambulance station was run by West Midlands Ambulance Service and was staffed full-time.
+The west midlands house builder Kendrick Homes acquired the site for residential development in June 2014 and a number of dwellings have now been built on the site.
 Wombourne Police Station can be found on the High Street and is part of Staffordshire Police.
 Police officers work from the police station 24 hours per day, however staff of the enquiry office are only available at certain times.

 The village is served by a wide variety of churches, many based around the village green, which do much in the way of maintaining village traditions and in serving the more needy people in the parish.
 There was considerable volunteer support for the mental health centre in Planks Lane before it closed.
 The Hand in Hand Centre is well-supported by Christians and a number of activities for older members of the village are run and paid for by volunteers.